marijnh/Eloquent-JavaScript/03_functions.md

 ```

 {{id roundTo}}
-{{index "optional argument", "default value", parameter, ["= operator", "for default value"]}}
+{{index "optional argument", "default value", parameter, ["= operator", "for default value"] "roundTo example"}}

 If you write an `=` operator after a parameter, followed by an expression, the value of that expression will replace the argument when it is not given.

-{{index "roundTo example"}}

 For example, this version of `roundTo` makes its second argument optional.
-If you don't provide it or pass the value `undefined`, it will default to one.
+If you don't provide it or pass the value `undefined`, it will default to one:

 ```{test: wrap}
 function roundTo(n, step = 1) {